The 2019-2020 Scholarship Student Application Forms will be Posted in January, 2019

 Along with complimentary tuition for the year, the Scholarship Student was the only student who had the opportunity to perform a solo in the annual recital.
 Most often, this was a pointe solo choreographed by Miss Teri, but there were a few occasions where the student was permitted to perform a solo in a different style.
 The students would notify our Office Manager of their interest in being the next Scholarship student and this announcement has been made at the recital each year.

-Upon taking ownership of Martell School of Dace, former Scholarship Student, Jennifer McDonald, continued this rich tradition in the same way that Miss Teri conducted it.
+Upon taking ownership of Martell School of Dance, former Scholarship Student, Jennifer McDonald, continued this rich tradition in the same way that Miss Teri conducted it.
 As times changed and the studio grew, the talent of our students at much younger ages has made the selection process more competitive than ever before.

 Still a subjective process, the selection of the Scholarship Student is a task that Miss Rachel does not take lightly.
 She is looking not only for a talented dancer, but for a model student.
-One who is respectful, mature, kind to others, willing to work hard and to represent Martell School of Dance with poise and grace.
+One who is respectful, mature, kind to others, willing to work hard (both academically and in the studio) and to represent Martell School of Dance with poise and grace.
 A leader who will go the extra mile for their fellow classmates and teachers will be selected to work closely with the Martell Faculty and staff with the understanding that this is a job and a privilege.
 The new criteria will hopefully help our future Scholarship student applicants understand the expectations of this position.